Pee-wee Herman: Appearances and television returns

 On February 1, 2012, Reubens appeared as Pee-wee on Bravo's Top Chef: Texas and served as guest judge.
 Part of the contestants' challenge was to ride a bike, similar to Pee-wee's, while gathering ingredients through San Antonio to prepare and serve a special lunch for Pee-wee at the Alamo.
 The use of The Alamo is a reference to Pee-wee's film, Pee-wee's Big Adventure, where his stolen bike is allegedly hidden.
 While taping the Top Chef episode on the Alamo complex, author and Alamo spokesman Tony J. Caridi led Reubens on a guided tour of the basement on the Alamo grounds, which is used to store gift shop merchandise.

+On November 26, 2021, Reubens appeared as Pee-wee on KCRW, hosting the Pee-wee Herman Radio Hour, produced on a budget of $10,000.
+The program was billed as being created last-minute when Pee-wee wrote a letter to KCRW about hosting the station, being finalized after his fans berated the station to create it.
+In actuality, the special was three years in the making, first conceptualized when a staff member of KCRW read an interview with Reubens, mentioning that he enjoyed the station, leading to a meeting with Reubens and Gary Scott, the KCRW program director at the time.
+Eventually, this led to Jesse Thorn producing the program and meeting with Reubens about the show.
+Reubens explained that he has wanted ways to portray Pee-wee without having to act on screen.
+The program featured Jack White and Charo, as well as characters from Pee-wee's Playhouse, such as Chairry (played by Alison Mork), Conky (played by Josh Myers), Magic Screen, and Miss Yvonne (played by Lynne Marie Stewart).
+Thorn described Reuben's eagerness to do the program: "Paul had a specific vision, and the vision was driven by that idea of being a classic FM radio DJ, like being Sly Stone on KSOL in San Francisco before he was a singer.”
+This was Reuben's last ever appearance as Pee-wee before his death in 2023.